 However the present moments we experience arise, they are combined to give us a sense of continuity or “mental presence”, the final now in Wittmann’s hierarchy.
 This operates over a timespan of about 30 seconds and gives you a sense of continuity.
 According to his model, the glue that holds the experienced moments together to create an impression of time flowing is working memory – the ability to retain and use a limited amount of information for a short time.
 Mental presence is what underpins the sense that it is you who is experiencing events.
 “It is the now of ‘I’, of your narrative self,” Wittmann says.

 The implications of this new view of nowness are potentially mind-boggling.
 Take, for example, the debate over free will.
-In the 1980s, US physiologist Benjamin Libet found that that preceded each wrist-flick. was that we have less conscious control over our actions than we think.
+In the 1980s, US physiologist Benjamin Libet found that people reported deciding to flick their wrist about 500 milliseconds after he had detected activity in their brains that preceded each wrist-flick.
+His now controversial conclusion was that we have less conscious control over our actions than we think.
 But, given what we know about implicit timing, it is possible that what he actually detected was an artefact of the brain’s insensitivity to order at very small time scales.
 At 500 milliseconds, says Wittmann, “we are definitely within margins of temporal resolution where you cannot distinguish which event came first”.